witstec/EPaperSdkDemo/README.md

 "mac"："mac address ",
 "data"：[{
 "type"："qrcode",
-"content"：" the first input box for the value of the QR code" },{
+"content"：" Changeable  the first input box for the value of the QR code" },{
 "type"："text",
-"content"：" the value of the first text in the second input box" },{
+"content"："Changeable  the value of the first text in the second input box" },{
 "type"："text",
-"content"：" the value of the second text in the third input box" },{
+"content"："Changeable the value of the second text in the third input box" },{
 "type"："text",
-"content"：" the value of the third text in the fourth input box" },{
+"content"："Changeable the value of the third text in the fourth input box" },{
 "type"："text",
-"content"：" the value of the fourth text in the fifth input box" }]
+"content"："Changeable the value of the fourth text in the fifth input box" }]
 }
 ```